 Review and appeal

-If you disagree with a decision we have taken on your entitlement to AOW pension, please call us first.
+If you disagree with a decision we have taken, please call us on the telephone number in the decision letter.
 We will then try to answer your questions or solve any problems as quickly as possible.
 If we cannot agree, or if you are not satisfied with the solution we propose, you can request a review, either online or by post.
-If you wish to request a review, you must do so within six weeks of the date of the decision.
+If you wish to request a review, you must do so within 6 weeks of the date of the decision.

-If you do not have a DigiD code, you can apply for one and manage your affairs with us online.
+If you cannot log in to My SVB, you can apply for a DigiD and manage your affairs with us online.

 If you want someone to represent you during the review procedure, you will need to fill in their personal details in your online request for review.
 Please note, however, that you will remain responsible for any acts or omissions by your representative.